 We will always check the identity of contractors and their staff on arrival at the school.

-ALLEGATIONS MADE AGAINST/Concerns raised in relation to STAFF
+Safeguarding concerns and allegations made about staff, including supply teachers, volunteers and contractors

-Name of School takes seriously all allegations made against and concerns raised in relation to members of staff.
+Name of School takes seriously all safeguarding concerns or allegations against those working in or on behalf of our school in a paid or unpaid capacity.
 We will ensure that we promote an open and transparent culture in which all concerns about all adults working in or on behalf of the school are dealt with promptly and appropriately.
-Procedures are in place for pupils, parents and staff to share any concern that they may have about the actions of any member staff, including supply teachers, volunteers and contractors.
+Procedures are in place for pupils, parents and staff to share any concern that they may have about the actions of any member of staff, including supply teachers, volunteers and contractors.
 All such allegations and concerns will be brought immediately to the attention of the Headteacher or one of the Designated Safeguarding Leads if the Headteacher is not available and nothing should be said to the colleague involved.
 In cases where the Headteacher is the subject of the allegation or concern, they will be reported to the chair of governors, in order that they may activate the appropriate procedures.

 There may be two levels of allegation/concern: